ivan-markov-666/cypress-custom-framework/README.md

 }
 ```
 You can apply any CSS rules.
 The cypress-dark theme comes with an annoying sound executed every time an error occurs.
 When we are developing the tests, many mistakes happen—that's why we can replace the annoying sound with another one.
-You can find an example sound in the root folder with the name "Halloween-laugh.mp3" just put it inside the "node_modules/cypress-dark/src/" folder.
+You can find an example sound in the root folder with the name "Halloween-laugh.mp3" Just put it inside the "node_modules/cypress-dark/src/" folder.
-It would help replace the music whenever you updated the frame with the new version of Cypress or the latest version of the cypress-dark plugin.
+It would help replace the music whenever you updated the frame with the new version of Cypress or the latest version of the Cypress-dark plugin.
 It is created as a patch for easy automatically applying the CSS rules.
 The patch can be found in the "patches/cypress-dark+1.8.3.patch".

 ### To Do:
 The frame is not perfect.
 That's why there is a to-do list located in "cypress/toDo/toDo.txt".